JakeWharton/AutoValueAnnotations/README.md

 When using AutoValue with Gradle it is _highly_ inconvenient to specify the dependency both as `annotationProcessor` and `provided`.
 Doing so leaks all of AutoValue's annotation processor code and its shaded dependencies into your classpath.
-This project allows you to only depend on the annotations as `provided` and specify the processor only as an `apt` dependency.
+This project allows you to only depend on the annotations as `provided` and specify the processor only as an `annotationProcessor` dependency.

 With any luck, [AutoValue issue #268][4] will be implemented sometime in the future obviating the need for this repacking.